 While adding an XML sitemap does not boost your site’s search rankings, it does help search engines find the pages quickly and start ranking them.

-If you’re using the Yoast SEO plugin, then it will automatically create an XML sitemap for you.
+If you’re using the AIOSEO plugin, then it will automatically create an XML sitemap for you.
 To find your sitemap, just go to this URL (don’t forget to replace example.com with your own domain name):

 We will show you how to submit your XML sitemap to Google in the next step.